InfinityVM/InfinityVM/book/src/integration/using-program.md

 # Using a zkVM Program

+To run your zkVM program in the InfinityVM coprocessor, you first need to submit your program to the coprocessor.
+You can do this using the [`SubmitProgram` endpoint](../coprocessor/api.md#coprocessor_nodev1coprocessornodesubmitprogram) in the coprocessor node's gRPC or REST API.
+You can submit your program's executable file (ELF) to the endpoint, and the coprocessor returns the program ID (unique identifier for the program).

-To run your zkVM program in the InfinityVM coprocessor, you can make a request in two ways: onchain and offchain.
+After submitting your zkVM program, you can make a job request in two ways: onchain and offchain.

 ## Onchain requests